DanteHealy/reader-to-leader/README.md

 ##### Add Review Page

 On the add review page a user who is logged in will have a form card to complete and submit a review.
+The book images are URLs from book pictures on Amazon, where the image addresses are copied and pasted into the form.

 ![add review](https://github.com/DanteHealy/reader-to-leader/blob/master/static/readme/images/09-review-card.gif)